gwinndr/MusicTransformer-Pytorch/README.md

 python generate.py -output_dir output -model_weights rpr/results/best_acc_weights.pickle --rpr
 ```

-The default generation method is a probability distribution over the softmaxed output.
+The default generation method is a sampled probability distribution with the softmaxed output as the weights.
 You can also use beam search but this simply does not work well and is not recommended.

 ## Pytorch Transformer
 We used the Transformer class provided since Pytorch 1.2.0 (https://pytorch.org/docs/stable/nn.html#torch.nn.Transformer).
 The provided Transformer assumes an encoder-decoder architecture.
 To make it decoder-only like the Music Transformer, you use stacked encoders with a custom dummy decoder.
 This decoder-only model can be found in model/music_transformer.py.